fasalzaman/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.3/README.md

 # Quickstart Overview
 This quickstart is divided into two parts.

-In the first part, you learn how to create, run, and explore automated machine learning experiments in the Azure portal without a single line of code.
+* In the first part, you learn how to create, run, and explore automated machine learning experiments in the Azure portal without a single line of code.
 Next, from within the Azure portal, you will register the best trained model, create the deployment image, and deploy a scoring web service on Azure Container Instance (ACI) to make predictions using the registered model.

-In the second part, you will access the deployed webservice using the Azure ML Python SDK and then test the scoring web service:</br> (1) by make direct calls on service object,</br>
+* In the second part, you will access the deployed webservice using the Azure ML Python SDK and then test the scoring web service:
+    * by make direct calls on service object,</br>
-(2) by calling the service end point (Scoring URI) over http.
+    * by calling the service end point (Scoring URI) over http.

 In this quickstart we will be building a regression model to predict Taxi Fares in New York City.
 We will use a preprocessed labeled training data with features such as number of passengers, trip distance, datetime, holiday information and weather information.